 These Luck O’ The Irish Minty Bliss Balls can be made in advance and kept in the fridge for up to a week or frozen for up to three months.

-Pot of Gold Cupcakes (contains eggs, milk and wheat)
+Pot of Gold Cupcakes (contains eggs, milk, and wheat)

 Introducing cupcakes better than finding a pot of gold at the end of the rainbow – these are my rare and treasured Pot of Gold Cupcakes!
-They are healthy and nutritious delectables can be topped with chocolate gold coins for some extra fun.
+They are healthy and nutritious delectables that can be topped with chocolate gold coins for some extra fun.

 Recipe: Pot of Gold Cupcakes